Step7750/ScheduleStorm-Server/README.md

 As you might expect, Schedule Storm is reliant upon class data for numerous universities.
 Since many universities don't have APIs to query, the vast majority of scraping is done on HTML using Beautiful Soup and Requests.
 Here you'll be able to find documentation on how to add your University to Schedule Storm.

+#### Feel free to send pull requests that add universities/features

 # How to Run

 ### Python 3 Dependencies